Skip to main content

 Sweet Potato Cookies

-Cookies made with mashed sweet potatoes, creating a naturally sweet and colorful treat.
-Often spiced with cinnamon and nutmeg.
+Cookies made with mashed sweet potato, which gives them a natural sweetness and color.
+They are usually spiced with cinnamon and nutmeg.

 vegetarianContains: GlutenContains: Eggs